rbowen/presentations/mentoring/slides.md

     * Test procedure

 ???

 If you don't have these expectations codified, do write down what you tell them, so that you have it for the next time.
 This is also a great way to build out documentation of your development process

+Setting standards makes it clear that you think they can live up to them.
+It also communicates that this is serious business that you are trusting to them.

 ---